jotyGill/ezsh/README.md

 ./quickz.sh --cp-hist  # running multiple times will duplicate history entries
 ```

+Change your terminals fonts to either "RobotoMono Nerd Font" or "Hack Nerd Font" or at least on of the "Powerline Fonts".
+You can also manually install Nerd Font of your choice.

 ## Notes
-* If the text/icons look broken, make sure your terminal is using one of the powerline fonts. [discussion](https://github.com/powerline/fonts/issues/185).
-I use roboto-mono-for-powerline
+* If the text/icons look broken, make sure your terminal is using one of the Nerd fonts or at least powerline fonts. [discussion](https://github.com/powerline/fonts/issues/185).
+I recommend "RobotoMono Nerd Font"

 * marker's shortcut "Ctr+t" clashed with fzf so I rebound it to "Ctr +b"